The 6 Best Countries to Incorporate a Company for Your Online Business

 VAT rate in Estonia

-The standard VAT rate that applies to business activities in Estonia is 20%.
+The standard VAT rate for business activities in Estonia is 20%.
 There's also a reduced rate of 9%, which applies to the sale of hotel services, books and pharmaceutical products.

-However, it's possible to open a company in Estonia without registering it for VAT purposes.
-In this way, you obtain a total exemption from value-added tax even on sales made in Estonia.
+However, you can open a company in Estonia without registering it for VAT purposes.
+This way, you obtain a total exemption from the Value-Added Tax, even on sales made in Estonia.
 The condition?
 Having an annual turnover of up to €40,000.

-I'd like also to remind you that Estonia is part of the European Union.
-Therefore, all goods and services sold to other EU companies, located outside the country, are not taxable for VAT purposes.
+I also remind you that Estonia is part of the European Union.
+Therefore, all goods and services sold to other EU companies outside the country are not taxable for VAT purposes.

 Costs for contributions paid to employees

-Employers registered in Estonia (including permanent establishments of foreign companies) are obliged to pay social security and welfare contributions to their employees.
+Employers registered in Estonia (including permanent establishments of foreign companies) must pay for their employees' social security and welfare contributions.

 The rate of contributions is 33% of the salary (20% for social security and 13% for health insurance).
 The minimum wage in Estonia for a full-time employee is €500/month as of 2018.

-How to Incorporate a Company in Estonia: Step-By-Step Guide
+How to Set Up a Company in Estonia: Step-By-Step Guide

 You can apply for the Estonian digital residency at the following web address: https://e-resident.gov.ee/become-an-e-resident/

-In the form, in addition to personal data, you have to upload your personal photo and a copy of your identity card (for European citizens) or passport (for non-EU citizens) with a minimum size of 1300×1600 Pixels in .jpg .jpeg formats.
-To complete the application, you must also pay the state fee: the amount is €100 plus a €1.99 fee for the payment collection service.
+In the form, in addition to personal data, you have to upload your photo and a copy of your identity card (for European citizens) or passport (for non-EU citizens) with a minimum size of 1300×1600 Pixels in .jpg .jpeg formats.
+You must also pay the state fee to complete the application: the amount is €100 plus a €1.99 fee for the payment collection service.

 Depending on the chosen pick-up location, the following additional fees apply.

-After completing the procedure, you can collect the card within 6 months at the Estonian Embassy selected as a “pick-up location” (on average, it's ready in 30/40 days and you'll receive an email notification from the Police and Border Guard Board).
+After completing the procedure, you can collect the card within six months at the Estonian Embassy selected as a “pick-up location” (on average, it's ready in 30/40 days, and you'll receive an email notification from the Police and Border Guard Board).

 This is what your Estonian digital resident card will look like.

-NOTE: E-residency isn't a way to obtain Estonian citizenship, much less to obtain legal residency.
-Which means that it's not a way to live abroad and pay Estonian taxes (notoriously low).
-So it's not a way to encourage tax evasion.
-Furthermore, the E-resident digital card cannot be used for travel, as an identity card or as a passport.
+NOTE: E-residency does not give you Estonian citizenship but legal residency.
+This means it's not a way to live abroad and pay Estonian taxes (notoriously low).
+So, it's not a way to encourage tax evasion.
+Furthermore, the E-resident digital card cannot be used for travelling as an ID or passport.
 It's simply a document within the Estonian system.

 How to use the Estonian e-Residency Card

-The Estonian digital identity card allows you to digitally sign and encrypt documents.
+The Estonian digital identity card allows you to sign and encrypt documents digitally.

 To use your e-Residency identity card electronically, you must have:

-• PIN codes issued together with the identity card.
+- PIN codes: They are issued together with the identity card.

-• A computer with an active Internet connection.
+- A computer: It must have an active Internet connection.

-• A smart card reader included in the kit when you collect your card at the Embassy.
+- A smart card reader: It's included in the kit when you collect your card at the Embassy.

-• The software ID that allows you to use your identity card electronically.
-You can download it on this link: https://installer.id.ee/?lang=eng
+- The software ID: It allows you to use your identity card electronically.
+You can download it at this link: https://installer.id.ee/?lang=eng.

 Now, you can proceed with the establishment of the Estonian company.

-To register a company in Estonia, you need to find a registered office.
+To register a company in Estonia, you must find a registered office.

 You can choose one of the following locations as your registered office.

-1. A physical space (in which case you will need to rent an office).
+- A physical space (in which case, you need to rent an office).

 Of course, the second option is the cheapest one.
 Many digital entrepreneurs work from home and don't need a physical space.
 Therefore, they opt for this second solution.

 Opening a company in Estonia with a virtual office is a simple and inexpensive solution.
-The company providing the service will give you the address and register it as your corporate address with the Register of Companies.
+The company that provides the service will give you the address and register it as your corporate address with the Register of Companies.
 The Estonian tax authorities will use it to send you official communications.

 With Whom Provider to Open Your Company?